Film: 1880s–1890s: First motion pictures

-Early evolution
+1910s: Early evolution

 The earliest films were simply one static shot that showed an event or action with no editing or other cinematic techniques.
-Typical films showed employees leaving a factory gate, people walking in the street, the view from the front of a trolley as it traveled a city's Main Street.
+Typical films showed employees leaving a factory gate, people walking in the street, and the view from the front of a trolley as it traveled a city's Main Street.
 According to legend, when a film showed a locomotive at high speed approaching the audience, the audience panicked and ran from the theater.
 Around the turn of the 20th century, films started stringing several scenes together to tell a story.
 (The filmmakers who first put several shots or scenes discovered that, when one shot follows another, that act establishes a relationship between the content in the separate shots in the minds of the viewer.
 It is this relationship that makes all film storytelling possible.
 In a simple example, if a person is shown looking out a window, whatever the next shot shows, it will be regarded as the view the person was seeing.)
 Each scene was a single stationary shot with the action occurring before it.
 The scenes were later broken up into multiple shots photographed from different distances and angles.

 Other techniques such as camera movement were developed as effective ways to tell a story with film.
 Until sound film became commercially practical in the late 1920s, motion pictures were a purely visual art, but these innovative silent films had gained a hold on the public imagination.
 Rather than leave audiences with only the noise of the projector as an accompaniment, theater owners hired a pianist or organist or, in large urban theaters, a full orchestra to play music that fit the mood of the film at any given moment.
 By the early 1920s, most films came with a prepared list of sheet music to be used for this purpose, and complete film scores were composed for major productions.

 The rise of European cinema was interrupted by the outbreak of World War I, while the film industry in the United States flourished with the rise of Hollywood, typified most prominently by the innovative work of D. W. Griffith in The Birth of a Nation (1915) and Intolerance (1916).
 However, in the 1920s, European filmmakers such as Eisenstein, F. W. Murnau and Fritz Lang, in many ways inspired by the meteoric wartime progress of film through Griffith, along with the contributions of Charles Chaplin, Buster Keaton and others, quickly caught up with American film-making and continued to further advance the medium.

-Sound
+1920s–1960s: Evolution in sound

 In the 1920s, the development of electronic sound recording technologies made it practical to incorporate a soundtrack of speech, music and sound effects synchronized with the action on the screen.
 The resulting sound films were initially distinguished from the usual silent "moving pictures" or "movies" by calling them "talking pictures" or "talkies."
 The revolution they wrought was swift.
 By 1930, silent film was practically extinct in the US and already being referred to as "the old medium."